Monitor Real Time Performance with System Analyzer

 System Analysis Workflow

 Open the Graphics Monitor window and select the application to run in the Graphics Monitor Launcher screen.
-This runs your game with the System Analyzer HUD, quickly allowing you to analyze the performance data, experiment with override modes, and capture frame and trace files.
+This runs your game with the System Analyzer HUD, quickly allowing you to analyze the performance data and capture frame and trace files.

 (Optional) Launch System Analyzer